Term vs Whole Life Insurance

 This is the most important component of a term life policy.
 Death benefit refers to the amount of money your beneficiary will receive in the event of your death.

 Premium is the amount you pay on a monthly or yearly basis to keep your policy active.
-The amount of premium you pay depends on a wide range of factors including your age, health status, occupation, the amount of coverage you choose, and the duration of the policy.
+The amount of premium you pay depends on a wide range of factors including your age, health status, occupation, the amount of life insurance coverage you choose, and the duration of the policy.

 Types of Term Policies